-How much should you charge when you speak at women’s events?
+How much should you charge as your speaking fee for women’s events?

-When I first started this blog in 2009 I wrote probably my biggest post–on how to create a fee schedule.
+When I first started this blog in 2009 I wrote probably my biggest post–on how to determine a speaking fee.
 I think all new speakers are trying to figure out this money thing!
 How much is it right to charge?
 And when do you start to move up the fee chain?

 I’m in the middle of creating my “Grow Your Speaking Ministry” course–the follow-up to my Launch Your Speaking Ministry course.
 And so as I was preparing the module on finances I started thinking about fees again, and I thought it was time to revisit it.